 2. The Market Intermediary Model

 This type of SE generally helps their clients by marketing or selling their clients’ products or services for them.
-For example, an organization that helps struggling small farmers by marketing and selling their crops for them would belong to this category.
+For example, an organization that helps struggling small farmers by marketing and to sell their crops for them would belong to this category.

 Want to dig in right now and figure out your impact model?
 We love this book: Business Model Generation: A Handbook for Visionaries, Game Changers, and Challengers which is a great tool, resource and guide to get you started!